theredhammer/FlipperZero-PEASS-ng/README.md

 # Flipper Zero Bad USB feats PEASS-ng

-Currently only for windows 10 and 11
+Currently only the winpeas fast option is working!!

-I came with the idea after trying and testing some payloads from https://github.com/I-Am-Jakoby/ <a href="https://github.com/I-Am-Jakoby/">
+I came with the idea after trying and testing some payloads from <a href="https://github.com/I-Am-Jakoby/"> I-Am-Jakoby </a>

-THis tool https://github.com/carlospolop/PEASS-ng <a href="https://github.com/carlospolop/PEASS-ng"> is very well know for pentesting use, with this payloads you could automatizate this task to gain privileges in a system.
+This tool <a href="https://github.com/carlospolop/PEASS-ng"> PEASS-ng </a> is very well know for pentesting use, with this payloads you could automatizate this task to gain privileges in a system.

 Still a repo under testing but there are 2 options: